Oyoshi/parser-combinator-pgs-demo/README.md

 This is a simple implementation of parser combinator for Polish geographic phone number in TypeScript using `fp-ts` library.

+## Build & Run :construction_worker:

+install yarn and type in your terminal: `yarn install && yarn start`

 ## References

 - https://tgdwyer.github.io/ - Blog posts on Parser Combinator in Haskell